fire-eggs/PHASH/README.md

 actual images, allowing you to examine them "as is" at the same size.

 ### History

+20200322:
+Performance improvements:
+1. Difference viewing is now almost instantaneous except for the largest of images.
+2. The comparison phase is now significantly faster.

 20200201:
 Updated the repository with the latest changes.